csc-training/elements-of-hpc/supercomputer/operating_systems.md

 **Supercomputers** are focused on performing intensive number crunching, mainly for scientific purpose.
 For  couples of years  all supercomputers which are making it to Top 500 use Linux.
-Linux OS has many advatages over Windows.
+Linux OS has many advantages over Windows.
 Unlike Windows and macOS, Linux is modular and build around a kernel which contains the basic system and drivers.
 The users now can add to the kernel various modules to serve purpose of the device (focused on user